-At the height of the pandemic, I thought it would be great fun to use some of my newly acquired indoor time (read: lockdown) to re-watch HBO’s hit fantasy series “Game of Thrones.”
+At the height of the pandemic lockdown, I thought it would be great fun to use some of my newly acquired indoor time to re-watch HBO’s hit fantasy series “Game of Thrones.”
 About three episodes into my endeavor, I gave up entirely.

-And when you’re living in the most painful period in recent history, the last thing you need is to feel miserable.
+And when you’re living through the most painful period in recent history, the last thing you need is to feel (even more) miserable.
 Especially if it’s solely on behalf of fictional characters.
-And particularly if you’re “languishing,” apparently the buzzword for feeling the pandemic blahs.
+And particularly if you’re “languishing,” a buzzword used at one point to describe our collective pandemic blahs.

-So I forged ahead, and found that the right TV shows can be a perfect way to forget (albeit briefly) world chaos.
+So I forged ahead, and found that the right TV shows can be a perfect way to forget (albeit briefly) our world of chaos.
 Here’s my list, augmented by the staff at The Story Exchange.
-Each is available online and ranges from 30 to 60 minutes in length (which is great if you lack binge-watching time) — and they’re all a blast.
+Each is available online ,and ranges from 30 to 60 minutes in length (which is great if you lack binge-watching time).
+And they’re all a blast.

 The Good Place